ConwayC1987/Portfolio-2/README.md

 # Bugs and Unfixed Bugs

 ## Fixed
-Two images would not show on the README because a / was used in front of the image directory.
+- Two images would not show on the README because a / was used in front of the image directory.
+- Making the 404 page the home button would not so I change the link to a href instead.
+- Many issues with the phone screen but all were fixed with media queries.
 ## Unfixed
 No unfixed bugs.